ak1t0/Clms/README.md

 # Clms

-Clms is instant micro scheme interpreter *in* Clojure.
+Clms is a instant micro subset of scheme interpreter *in* Clojure.

 Clms expression is Clojure vector and environment is Clojure map vector.

+This is for learning Scheme, not using.

 ## Usage